 One of the most compelling scenes of the first episodes is when Keating arrives home and takes off her wig and her makeup.
 The scene is relatable to so many Black women working as lawyers, politicians, business people, teachers, or any professional career whatsoever.
 In an interview, Viola Davis revealed that she pitched the idea to the director of the show, and they approved it!

 Dressing up and getting ready for work is, for many, almost like having to wear a costume or a mask to cover who they truly are.
 Because even with a wig, makeup, and perfectly tailored clothing; through the episodes of the show, we see Keating facing racism and sexism.
 We almost never see her working with or against lawyers who are also women of color.
-It is a fascinating fictional show that still illustrates social deficits in America’s context.
+It is a fascinating fictional show that still illustrates social deficits in America’s context with accurate representations.

 Michelle Obama

-During the eight years that Michelle Obama lived in the White House, conservative media focused on attacking a lot of her body language and her appearance.
-The First African American assumed the role of First Lady of the United States of America, which represented confronting systemic prejudices that people were expecting to see in this Official role.
+During the eight years that Michelle Obama lived in the White House, right-wing media focused on attacks towards her body language and physical, appearance.
+The First African American woman assumed the role of First Lady of the United States of America, which represented confronting systemic prejudices that people were expecting to see in this Official Role.
 Whenever someone outside of these expectations assumes an official role, people get scared because they have never seen a similar scenario before.

 “Let me keep my hair straight,” she said.
 “Let’s get healthcare passed”.